FLIPPERLyle's

 The 30-Second Summary

-Winchester Mystery House is a room-exploration game where you tour 13 rooms of a haunted mansion, freeing trapped spirits.
-The playfield has a blueprint of the house showing all 14 locations (13 rooms + foyer).
-You earn keys by hitting the {{callout:key-drops}} and spend them to unlock rooms in whatever order you choose — you're not locked into a linear path.
+Winchester Mystery House is a room-exploration game where you tour a haunted mansion freeing trapped spirits.
+Your game state lives on the house blueprint — a physical map on the playfield showing all 13 rooms plus the foyer.
+When you earn keys (by hitting the K-E-Y Drop Targets on the left side near the upper mini-flipper), those keys unlock any room you choose from the blueprint.
 Each room is a mode with a trapped spirit you free by completing it.
-The {{callout:turntable}} (3 entrances, 8 positions, rotates both ways) creates different ball paths every time you shoot it.
-Freed spirits help you in wizard modes later — more completions, more help.
-The center hall is one of the easiest shots; the {{callout:spinner}} is the hardest.
+The Turntable (a revolving hallway in the center of the playfield with 3 entrances and 8 exit positions) creates different ball paths every time you shoot it.
+Freed spirits accumulate and help you in wizard modes — the more completions, the more help.
+The center hall is the easiest shot; the Spinner (upper right) is the hardest.

 Modes & Multiballs You'll Hear About: